ipfs/ipfs-gui/research/README.md

 WebUI and Desktop share a similar sidebar navigation style.
 They have different names for sections and sections are not in the same order.
 WebUI offers a DAG explorer, while Desktop offers a hash Pinning section.

 Companion is a browser action, so presents a drop-down menu, with context sensitive options.
-It again offers different initial options, and has it's own names for things.
+It again offers different initial options, and has its own names for things.

 | webui      | desktop        | companion         |
 |------------|----------------|-------------------|